-It is the responsibility of the Citizens Advisory Committee (CAC), Technical Advisory Committee/ Congestion Management Process (TAC/CMP), Bicycle and Pedestrian Advisory Committee (BPAC), and MPO Board to review the recommendations of the MPO's planning activities.
+It is the responsibility of the Citizens Advisory Committee (CAC), Technical Advisory Committee/Congestion Management Process (TAC/CMP), Bicycle and Pedestrian Advisory Committee (BPAC), and MPO Board to review the recommendations of the MPO's planning activities.
 Action items are vetted through the CAC, TAC/CMP, and BPAC for comment, and recommendations of the committees are brought to the MPO Board for approval.
-The Local Coordinating Board (LCB) represents the needs of the transportation disadvantaged, but does not report directly to the MPO Board.
+The Transportation Disadvantaged Local Coordinating Board (TDLCB) represents the needs of the transportation disadvantaged, but does not report directly to the MPO Board.

-The CAC, TAC/CMP, BPAC, and MPO Board meet on a monthly basis.
+The CAC, TAC/CMP, BPAC, and MPO Board meet on a bi-monthly basis (every other month as of 2020).
 The LCB meets on a quarterly basis.
 A portion of the agenda at each meeting is reserved for the public to provide comments.
 The general meeting schedule and locations, as well as a more detailed description of the committees and MPO Board, are provided in Section 2.